Listening to Organizational Decline: How Ignorance Isn’t Bliss

 - HR can mediate conflicts

 and ensure that employees have clear guidelines for how to address issues.
-Offering conflict resolution training and promoting transparency is pivotal.
+Offering conflict resolution training and promoting transparency is key.

 - What should I do if an employee is consistently causing problems?

-- HR should address the issue quickly, give coaching or support if necessary, and ensure that the problem is not ignored.
-In extreme cases, it might be necessary to part modalities with the individual.
+- HR should address the issue quickly, provide coaching or support if necessary, and ensure that the problem is not ignored.
+In extreme cases, it might be necessary to part ways with the individual.

 “In the subsequent time ahead, companies that have more success will be those who listen, adapt, and occasionally, laugh at their own blunders.” – Alejandro Patel, Corporate Strategist